Mississippi Elder Neglect Attorney

 At McHugh Fuller Law Group, we represent families across Mississippi who suspect that an elderly loved one has been harmed by the very people entrusted with their care.
 For more than 20 years, our team has focused on fighting negligence and holding powerful medical providers and long-term care companies accountable when their conduct hurts vulnerable seniors.

 If you are searching for an elder neglect attorney in Mississippi who will listen to your concerns and help you understand your options, we are here to talk with you.
 Our goal is to protect your loved one’s rights and to stand up to facilities that put profits ahead of safety.
+We have secured nearly $100 million dollars on behalf of our clients.

 Contact us today at (601) 255-0240 to schedule a free consultation.